Jack Douglas (television host)

+Biography

 Douglas was born in Kermanshah, Iran on May 1, 1921 to parents who were both Assyrians from Iran.
 The family fled to France in the early 1920s.
 By 1928, Douglas and his family had settled in New Britain, Connecticut, where Douglas grew up.

 Douglas eventually moved to Los Angeles, where he entered the television industry.
 In 1954, he created a travel series called I Search for Adventure, and then submitted it to seven independent television stations in Los Angeles.
 Only one of those seven stations, KCOP, accepted his series.
-With the success of I Search for Adventure, Douglas continued to create other travel and adventures series for television including Bold Journey, Seven League Boots, Kingdom of the Sea, Seven Seas, and Keyhole.
-For his pioneering efforts in the television industry, Douglas was awarded a star, which is embedded on the 6700 block of Hollywood Boulevard.
+With the success of I Search for Adventure, Douglas continued to create other travel and adventure series for television including Bold Journey, America!, Seven League Boots, Kingdom of the Sea, Seven Seas, and Keyhole.
+For his pioneering efforts in the television industry, Douglas was awarded a star on the Hollywood Walk of Fame, which is embedded on the 6700 block of Hollywood Boulevard.

 Douglas died in Los Angeles on April 13, 1994, at the age of 72.